 Each library component type is accessible via its associated tab.
 Click on each tab to view or edit the component type.

 Materials library toolbar

-Use the toolbar to load and save libraries, import or export libraries, arrange data columns and filter by data field or access the online or on-premise libraries.
+Use the toolbar to load and save libraries, import or export libraries, arrange data columns or access the online or on-premise libraries.
 The Toolbar and button functions are shown below.